SimonHarte/SpartanGrid/README.md

 # Spartan

-The next generation less grid system.
+The next generation LessCSS grid system.

-This library requires [less](https://github.com/less/less.js) version 1.4.0 or above but currently doesn't work with less version 1.7.0.
+This library requires [LessCSS](https://github.com/less/less.js) version 1.4.0 or above but currently doesn't work with less version 1.7.0.

 ## Advantages

 - Very small in size: **~11KB** of LessCSS code which per default generates less than **2KB** of minified css (responsive layouts excluded).
-- Supports all features of other common grid systems combined: ([Twitter Bootstrap](http://getbootstrap.com/css/#grid), [Foundation](http://foundation.zurb.com/), [960](http://960.gs/)) and more!
+- Supports all features of other common grid systems combined ([Twitter Bootstrap](http://getbootstrap.com/css/#grid), [Foundation](http://foundation.zurb.com/), [960](http://960.gs/)) and more!
 - With minimal configuration you can quickly set up standard grid layouts using simple, generated classes.
-- Provides LessCSS mixins to easily set up responsive layouts as you need them, instead of generating a whole bunch of classes you might never use.
+- Provides less mixins to easily set up responsive layouts as you need them, instead of generating a whole bunch of classes you might never use.
 - Comes with a simple API to generate grids on demand (and in scopes) instead of defining global variables which would be used right away.

 ### Features